 The world of math has become my temple, my mosque, my church, my synagogue; it’s where I feel the most peaceful, where I find friends of the same enthusiasm, where I go for my enjoyment, and where I go to think for days, and it’s also the world that challenges as well as entertains me more than any other I know.

-I start to see everything in the world as math: all information and knowledge can be stored as numbers in computers; all tangible as well as higher dimensional things can be described using functions; it is such a beautiful language that helps me to interpret myself and the surrounding world: Feeling hot can be expressed by regression (in sports), Bayes’ formula can be used for testing cancer treatment’s effectiveness (in medicine), wise decisions can be made based on the expectation (in lottery), and numbers can show the faults of an electoral system (in politics).
-If I want to figure out what Quantum mechanics is, the easiest way for me is to draw inspirations from uncertainty, wave function collapse, Schrodinger equation, and Quantum Bayesian model.

 2. “x” is what I see, do, and feel …